MorrowShore/Prism/README.md

   -e RTMP3_KEY="custom-rtmp3-key" \
   prism && sleep 1 && docker logs prism | grep -A5 "# "
 ```
+Each line starting with -e signals a destination.
+Remove all the destination lines that don't concern you.

-If you're not going to stream to a specific platform, simply remove the entire lines concerning it from the command above.
+In order words, if you're not going to stream to a specific platform, simply remove the entire line concerning it from the command above.

 After running it, you will see a report, such as